johnamdickson/portfolio-project-1/README.md

 - The description of crochet was taken from Wikipedia.
 - The benefits of crochet were taken from two crocheting websites and a study referenced in the National Library of Medicine.
 - Stack Overflow, W3 Docs, MDN Web Docs and other online resources were a massive help for HTML or CSS code that enabled some of the functionality I was looking for.
 - Slack was an enormous help in resolving common issues that others had faced before me.
+- I want to thank Abby Humprheys in particular for her Peer Code Review and I credit the return to top button to her feedback.
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
-- Much inspiration was drawn form the Love Running walkthrough project.
+- Much inspiration was drawn from the Love Running walkthrough project.
+The structure of my website follows a similar trajectory and I referenced much of the html and styling code in my project.
 - I would finally like to thank my wife Sinéad whose crocheting talents inspired me to build this website for my first project portfolio.

 For a full list of references please review this [pdf.](/assets/README-files/reference-list.pdf)

 ### Media

-- Many of the photos used extensively through the site were obtained from [Pexels](https://www.pexels.com/)
+- Many of the photos used extensively through the site were obtained from [Pexels](https://www.pexels.com/) free stock photos site.
 - The remaining photos were taken at home.
+- Conversion of mp4s to GIFs using free service on the [Adobe](https://www.adobe.com/express/feature/video/convert/video-to-gif) website.